derrickreimer/hittail-wordpress/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Add banner for creating a HitTail account
+* Redirect to the HitTail Settings page after activation
+* Add a Settings link on the Plugins dashboard page
+* Update the plugin author

 = 1.0.1 =
-* Add screenshots for plugin page
+* Add screenshots for the Wordpress.org plugin page

 = 1.0.0 =
 * Initial release.